Skip to main content

 Bacterial vaginosis is treated with antibiotics.
 Common antibiotic treatments for BV include:

-Untreated BV can lead to serious complications, such as:
+Untreated bacterial vaginosis can lead to serious complications, such as higher risks of:

-• A higher risk of getting other STDs, including HIV, from an infected partner
+• Getting other STIs, including HIV, from an infected partner

-• A higher risk of passing HIV to a sexual partner if you are HIV positive
+• Passing HIV to a sexual partner if you’re HIV positive

-• A higher risk of early labor, early delivery, and low infant birth weight with pregnancy
+• Early labor, early delivery, and low infant birth weight with pregnancy

 And untreated BV can increase the risk of infection after gynecological surgery.
 So women are often tested before surgery and treated if they test positive for the infection.